QI1002/Application/README.md

 # iLearn
-A place to put all types of Learn Utilities to let easy to learn language
+A place to put the android source code of iLearn APK that lets the users easy to learn language